Green-Software-Foundation/learn/README.md

 # Green Software Training

 The most significant bottleneck to adopting green software practices is a lack of knowledge.

-This repository contains the training material for the Green Software Practitioner Certification, otherwise known as the Principles of Green Software as well as other training material.
+This repository contains the training material for the Green Software for Practitioners training course which was created based on the Principles of Green Software.

-This is a project run through the [Community Working Group](https://grnsft.org/community-wg) in the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://learn.greensoftware.foundation
+This is a project run through the [Community Working Group](https://community.greensoftware.foundation/) in the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://learn.greensoftware.foundation

 ## Appointments
 Chair - Sarah Hsu - Goldman Sachs